skeeto/skeeto.github.com/_posts/2014-06-10-A-GPU-Approach-to-Conway-s-Game-of-Life.markdown

 want to exploit the built-in texture wrapping, I've decided to constrain my simulation state size to powers of two.
 If I manually did the wrapping in the fragment shader, I could make the simulation state any size I wanted.
-The `glViewport()` call shown below would be even more important.

 ### Framebuffers

 A framebuffer is the target of the current `glClear()`, `glDrawArrays()`, or `glDrawElements()`.
 The user's display is the *default* framebuffer.
-New framebuffers can be created an used as drawing targets in place of the default framebuffer.
+New framebuffers can be created and used as drawing targets in place of the default framebuffer.
 This is how things are drawn off-screen without effecting the display.